Eastern South Asia: Nepal

 Nepal is the world's 93rd largest country.
 Nepal is commonly divided into three physiographic areas: mountain, hill, and southern lowland plains (the Terai).
 These ecological belts run east–west and are vertically intersected by Nepal's major, north to south-flowing river system.
 The southern lowland plains bordering India are part of the northern rim of the Indo-Gangetic Plain.
 The Hill Region (Pahad) abuts the mountains and varies from 800 to 4000 m in altitude with progression from subtropical climates below 1200 m to alpine climates above 3600 m.
 The Lower Himalayan Range reaching 1500 to 3000 m is the southern limit of this region, with subtropical river valleys and "hills" alternating to the north of this range.
 The Mountain Region (Himal), situated in the Great Himalayan Range, makes up the northern part of Nepal.
 It contains the highest elevations in the world, including eight of the ten highest mountains.

 The climate of Nepal includes subtropical, temperate, subalpine and alpine zones.

 Demographics

 Bangladesh

 Bangladesh is the world's eighth most populous country, with a population of more than 160 million.
-Bengalis are the largest ethnic group, with Bengali Muslim a majority, followed by Bengali Hindus, Bengali Buddhists, Bengali Christians and Chakma.
-The country has a significant Urdu-speaking minority, numerous minority indigenous ethnic groups and Anglo Indian.
+Bengalis are the largest ethnic group, with Bengali Muslim a majority, followed by Bengali Hindus, Bengali Buddhists, and Bengali Christians.
+The country has a significant Urdu-speaking minority and numerous minority indigenous ethnic groups.
 The Bengali language is the official language.
 Dhaka, Chittagong, Khulna, Sylhet, and Rajshahi are among the country's largest cities and towns.
 Bangladesh's life expectancy is ranked third in South Asia.